 Seasonality of food webs

 Over the course of a year, species abundances fluctuate following seasonal patterns.
 There is also a growing body of empirical evidences that interactions change so that the architecture of food webs is not constant over time.
 Understanding the dynamical consequences of this variability is still under scrutiny, especially in food webs for which we often have a frozen picture.
 I am currently looking into on how this seasonal forcing affects community stability.

 Human land-use is the source of habitat fragmentation and homogenisation.
 Both are major threats to biodiversity and ecosystems’ functioning because they reduce species niches.
 Urbanisation is one of the leading cause of habitat loss, and is known to impact various ecological services among which pollination.
 However, urban shapes are diverse, and the response of pollinating insects may depend on the landscape context.
 Thanks to citizen science data from the SPIPoll and landscape graphs, I investigate whether the demographic potential of habitat patches and landscape connectivity act on pollinating communities.

 - Hackett T. D.*, Sauve A. M. C.*, Montoya D., Tylianakis J., Davis N., Memmott J. Reshaping our understanding of species’ roles in landscape-scale networks.
-Accepted in Ecology Letters.
+Ecology Letters.
+2019.